natanfudge/Auto-Using/README.md

   <br><br><br><br><br><br><br>

 Sometimes there are multiple completions with the same name.
-In that case they are compressed into a single completion and you get to choose between then.
+In that case they are compressed into a single completion and you get to choose between them.

 ![Option](option.gif)